-The MOI will not have control over investment decisions.
 Managers will be held responsible and accountable to achieve the objectives outlined in their specific guidelines.
 While it is not believed the limitations will hamper investment manager decisions, each manager should request in writing any modifications they deem appropriate.

-All expenses for such experts must be customary and reasonable, and will be borne by the Funds as deemed appropriate and necessary.
+All expenses for such experts must be customary and reasonable.